Amazon.com, Inc. (AMZN) Q1 2020 Results - Earnings Call Transcript

 On the fulfillment efficiency, I think you were talking about one day, probably is the heart of your question, when we will get back to what we have seen and levels of one day.
 So a little bit on that.
 So again, as I mentioned in my introductory comments, we had to kind of absorb this shock of top line demand and also ability to stabilize our operations.

-We had to take the step to focus on the central items, extend the shipping period from one to four days, and then further on non-essential items.
+We had to take the step to focus on essential items, extend the shipping period from one to four days, and then further on non-essential items.
 I had restrict things that were coming into the warehouses, and focus on the essential products.
 So we think that is still was the right course of action.
 And as we add capacity, we're trying to resume more normal operations as far as the shipping of non-essential items and the speeding up of one-day shipments.

 I will explain a bit on the one-day shipping cost, because it's aligned with this.
 So we originally thought we would spend $1 billion roughly on one-day shipping in Q1.
-And what we're seeing is, we pretty much spent about that same amount because it's - in the old days, we would have perhaps had the option to shift things two-day, three-day, four-day and seen a break on rates for the actual shipment.
+And what we're seeing is, we pretty much spent about that same amount because it's - in the old days, we would have perhaps had the option to ship things two-day, three-day, four-day and seen a break on rates for the actual shipment.

 But most of our one-day costs are really what we've done to our logistics networks to allow for one-day shipping.
 Things like putting inventory closer to the customer, things like building up our AMZL network and delivery network and also having multiple pull times and shipping windows during the day.